 Why should organizations implement an effective GRC solution?
 Here are four challenges that GRC professionals should consider when it comes to getting a GRC solution:

 Challenge #1: More Regulations

 Each year, organizations are constantly being bombarded with new regulations.
 With limited resources, many organizations are overwhelmed by the demands placed on them by regulations and frequently opt for ad hoc approaches to comply.
 However, these ad hoc approaches don’t always integrate regulatory changes to a standard set of policies and controls.
 Varying frameworks, manual processes, and data silos present serious challenges for organizations to comply with regulations.

 Challenge #2: Data Silos

 Many organizations (both large and small) function in silos, where each business unit has its own set of compliance regulations, vendors, and processes to meet those regulations.
-Inconsistent processes and disorganize data increase the complexity of maintaining data.
-This results in the inability to share critical information between departments, data duplication, less oversight, and hides many potential risks.
+Inconsistent processes and disorganized data increase the complexity of maintaining data.
+This results in an inability to share critical information between departments, data duplication, less oversight, and hidden risks.

 A natural outcome of a silos approach is to manage each business unit with different solutions.
 Yet often these solutions are expensive and don’t integrate easily, causing fragmentation within the organization.
-With dispirit solutions, organizations run the risk of inconsistencies and conflicting data yielding to higher costs.
+With disparate solutions, organizations run the risk of inconsistencies and conflicting data, yielding higher costs.

 Challenge #4: Greater Risk